mzettersten/switching_data_reanalysis/README.md

 https://mzettersten.github.io/switching_data_reanalysis/switching_analysis_graphs.html

-Note that the data file "switching_data.csv" is necssary to run these analyses, but is not hosted here due to its large file size.
+Note that the data file "switching_data.csv" is necessary to run these analyses, but is not hosted here due to its large file size.
 It can be found on the authors' OSF page: https://osf.io/htn9j/